Adroiti/docs-for-code-review-tools/checkstyle-UncommentedMain.md

-Pattern: Detects uncommented main methods
+Pattern: Uncommented `main()` method

 Issue: -

 ## Description

-Checks for uncommented main() methods.
+Checks for uncommented `main()` methods.

-Rationale: A main() method is often used for debugging purposes.
+Rationale: A `main()` method is often used for debugging purposes.
 When debugging is finished, developers often forget to remove the method, which changes the API and increases the size of the resulting class or JAR file.
-With the exception of the real program entry points, all main() methods should be removed or commented out of the sources.
+With the exception of the real program entry points, all `main()` methods should be removed or commented out of the sources.

 ## Examples